 Practical, mid-line, decent quality dehydrators:

 - Cosori Premium — I didn’t know this brand existed but have now owned their air fryer for a year and it’s a fabulous piece of equipment.
 The only downside for this guy are the trays.
 They are flat, stainless trays and I WISH they had ridges on the side so I don’t risk my cookies sliding off accidentally.
+(EDIT 05-Oct-2020: One of our readers NITA indicated in the comments that she flipped her tray and it’s got a ridge!!)
 Using silicone mats as a grip is helpful, but I still have to be super careful.
 I own this and love this.

 - All rectangular Gourmia Dehydrators – holy smokes this option is POPULAR.
 I’ve owned one of these for years and it’s a solid choice.
 Well known brand, reliable, solid construction and super easy to use.
 I own an older Gourmia and love it.
 But if given an excuse I’d pick up one of the more modern models…